Small grant scheme

 Larger sums may be awarded where:

-- A proposal is brought by two or more Forum members collectively, especially where this represents an interdisciplinary partnership (up to twice the standard maximum, subject to clear justification)
+- A proposal is brought by two or more Forum members collectively, especially where this represents an interdisciplinary partnership (up to twice the standard maximum and not exceeding £500, subject to clear justification)

 - A proposal demonstrates marked alignment with specified priorities including (subject to annual review):